 Birth defects are a major cause of infant morbidity and mortality.
-My research focuses on understanding the genetic and molecular causes of these anomalies.
-In particular, I am using frog and cell culture models to investigate a number of congenital cardiac, craniofacial and ribosome diseases.
-My work currently focuses on two main themes;
+Our work focuses on understanding the genetic and molecular causes of these anomalies.
+In particular, we are using frog and cell culture models to investigate a number of congenital cardiac, craniofacial and ribosome abnormalities.
+Work currently focuses on two main themes:

 1 – Rapgef5 regulates the nuclear transport of β-catenin